(Disclosure: Some of the links below may be affiliate links)

 Now, it is a bit of a dual-edged legacy.
 If you have many children, it may not be easy for them to share the house.
 In some cases, maybe your children do not want a house.
 And finally, maybe your children cannot afford the mortgage on the house.
 There are often some issues when an inheritance contains a house.

 So, you have to be careful about your inheritance and your house.
 When you are growing older, you should discuss the subject with your children.
-You do not want to put a burden on their heads after you pass.
-The future is definitely something you should think about when questioning whether you should buy or rent a house.
+You do not want to burden them after you pass.
+The future is something you should think about when questioning whether you should buy or rent a house.

 Buying can be cheaper